 When set to (ON), end-users cannot interact with or edit the Express View's input field or element.
 When end-users hover over the field, their cursor changes to alert them to the status change.

-By default, the Disable User Input toggle is set to (OFF).
+By default, Disable User Input is set to (OFF).

 Hide Field

-Shows or hides the component from view.
-Setting the Hide Field toggle to (ON) hides the component in Express View.
-Setting the toggle to (OFF) shows the component.
+Displays or hides the component from view.
+Setting Hide Field to (ON) hides the component in Express View.
+Setting it to (OFF) displays the component.
 The component is always visible in the Module Builder.

-By default, the Hide Field toggle is set to (OFF).
+By default, Hide Field is set to (OFF).

 Data Panel